PaizCollin/beehive-webapp/README.md

 };
 ```

 In this example, we will render an `ApiaryCard` component with the provided `apiary` object.
-Users can edit, delete and update the apiary details.
+Users can edit, delete and update the apiary details by expanding the form using the dropdown arrow button.

 ## `AutocompleteMaps` Typescript Component

+### Description

-This component is a wrapper around the Autocomplete component from MUI that provides an autocomplete feature for locations using Google Maps API.
+This component is a wrapper around the `Autocomplete` component from `MUI` that provides an autocomplete feature for locations using _Google Maps API_.
 The component suggests location results as the user types and selects a location from the options.

 ### Props